nasa/astrobee/scripts/docker/readme.md

 location in the docker container, where it will override the copy embedded within the container.
 This is ideal for making changes in your host environment, then quickly testing them in the container.

-## Run the Astrobee simulator in the container

-There is a special shortcut to run the Astrobee simulator in the container:

-    ./run.sh --remote --sim

-The default arguments to the sim are `dds:=false robot:=sim_pub`.
-To add more arguments:

-    ./run.sh --remote --sim --sim-args "rviz:=true sviz:=true"

-*Note: You have to install `nvidia-container-toolkit` for the Gazebo simulation to run properly within a docker container.*

-To open another terminal inside the same docker container:

-    docker exec -it astrobee /astrobee_init.sh bash

-(The `/astrobee_init.sh` script configures the shell in the container to know about the Astrobee development environment, then runs the specified command, in this case `bash`, to get an interactive shell.)

-To shutdown the docker container, run:

-    ./shutdown.sh

 ## Run unit tests in the container